 The Center for Academic and Student Success (CASS) fosters, facilitates and supports the advancement of undergraduate education at the University.
-These programs and services include: continuous assistance with and interpretation of academic requirements, regulations and procedures for students, faculty and parents; review and approval of transient study applications, ongoing coordination of General Education Core curriculum and interpretation of core requirements; academic policies regarding appeals of academic decisions and policies; first-year experience programs; coordination of transfer articulation agreements.
-The Executive Director of the Center for Academic and Student Success (CASS) supervises the planning and operations of the following educational and student support units: Testing and Assessment, First-Year Seminar, and the TRIO Programs (Educational Talent Search and Upward Bound).
+These programs and services include: continuous assistance with and interpretation of academic requirements, regulations and procedures for students, faculty and parents; review and approval of transient study applications, ongoing coordination of General Education Core curriculum and interpretation of core requirements; academic policies regarding appeals of academic decisions and policies; and first-year experience program.;.
+The Executive Director of the Center for Academic and Student Success (CASS) supervises the planning and operations of the following educational and student support units: First-Year Seminar, and Academic Enrichment and Success.